 Fitting the rate versus RSA curve one can find sites that differ significantly from neutrality, then, compare the predictions to the current state-of-the-art methods for functional predictions.
 Results from this work was published in two separate articles appearing here in Molecular Biology and Evolution and here in Philosophical Transactions of the Royal Society B.

-Past Work in the Barrick Lab
+Past Research in the Barrick Lab

 Population evolutionary simulator